-PyBullet is an easy to use Python module for physics simulation for robotics, games, visual effects and machine learning, with a focus on sim-to-real transfer.
+PyBullet is a fast and easy to use Python module for robotics simulation and machine learning, with a focus on sim-to-real transfer.
 With PyBullet you can load articulated bodies from URDF, SDF, MJCF and other file formats.
 PyBullet provides forward dynamics simulation, inverse dynamics computation, forward and inverse kinematics, collision detection and ray intersection queries.
 The Bullet Physics SDK includes PyBullet robotic examples such as a simulated Minitaur quadruped, humanoids running using TensorFlow inference and KUKA arms grasping objects.
+Reduced coordinate multibodies, rigidbodies and deformables are handled by a unified LCP constraint solver, similar to the Articulated Islands Algorithm in this thesis, It uses the Articulated Body Algorithm for linear time forward dynamics and creation of the solver A matrix.

-Aside from physics simulation, there are bindings to rendering, with a CPU renderer (TinyRenderer) and OpenGL visualization and support for Virtual Reality headsets such as HTC Vive and Oculus Rift.
+Aside from physics simulation, there are bindings to rendering, with a CPU renderer (TinyRenderer) and OpenGL 3.x rendering and visualization and support for Virtual Reality headsets such as HTC Vive and Oculus Rift.
 PyBullet also has functionality to perform collision detection queries (closest points, overlapping pairs, ray intersection test etc) and to add debug rendering (debug lines and text).
 PyBullet has cross-platform built-in client-server support for shared memory, UDP and TCP networking.
 So you can run PyBullet on Linux connecting to a Windows VR server.